chadmcrowell/killercoda-scenarios/ckad/metrics-server/intro.md

 ### Welcome !

-In this scenario, we'll learn how to create a pod in two different ways, followed by viewing their logs in Kubernetes!
+In this scenario, we'll learn how monitor the Kubernetes cluster using the metrics server.

+> NOTE: You will need to wait 30 seconds for the Metrics Server to be installed

 **ENJOY!**